Bryce Yasenak, DPT, OCS, CMPT | Board Certified Orthopedic Clinical Specialist, Board Certified Manual Physical

 General Orthopedics, Post Operative Care, Manual Therapy

 Bryce earned his Doctor of Physical Therapy degree from the University of Puget Sound in Tacoma, WA.
 Bryce was born and raised in Missoula, MT and completed his undergraduate studies in Exercise Science at the University of Montana.
 After graduating from physical therapy school, he moved to Great Falls, MT where he worked for two years in an outpatient physical therapy clinic.
 In 2004, Bryce moved back to western Montana where he began working for Hamilton Physical Therapy and has worked in various clinic locations.

 Bryce has been a member of the American Physical Therapy Association since 2001.
 His career interests have focused on general orthopedic care and sports related injuries.
 He has attended numerous continuing education courses and has received his Orthopedic Clinic Specialist and Certified Manual Therapy designations.

-In his free time, Bryce seeks refuge in the great outdoors with his wife, son, and Newfoundland Ayla.
+In his free time, he enjoys the great outdoors with his wife, son, and Newfoundland Ayla.
 He enjoys hunting, fishing, hiking, backpacking, camping, and spending time at the lake.

 Why did you become a Physical Therapist?